 Meal planning can seem like a difficult chore.
 I am going to talk about 4 ways to simplify your menu planning.
 Organizing your menu will give you a healthier diet, save money on food and create a relaxed mealtime.

 Shuffle the Deck

 Make menu planning into a game.
 Compile recipes for 20 to 30 easy-to-prepare main dishes and the same number of side dishes and desserts.
-Cut them out of magazines, download them the internet.
-Get together with friends and each bring 10 recipes and share them.
+Cut them out of magazines, and download them from the internet.
+Get together with friends and each brings 10 recipes and shares them.

 1. Put each recipe on a 5 x 8 card, noting any special ingredients that require a stop at a specialty shop.